There are many facets to developing a competitive proposal. One has to write a coherent

 to the idea through a research outline, locates possible sponsors, and then organizes

-below provides information to accomplish the tasks.
-OSPR is here to assist you in
+provides information to accomplish the tasks.
+OSPR is here to assist you in all the

 Search using InfoEd services – To register for this database, and create and maintain your profile, please follow this link.
 SMARTS grant notifications are based on and linked to the profile created in GENIUS database.
 This database is free for ULM faculty and staff, made available through Louisiana Board of Regents.